-“The policy objective is to improve animal welfare by increasing traceability of dogs through microchipping and to encourage responsible dog ownership.
+It’s all about improving animal welfare by increasing the traceability of dogs and encouraging responsible ownership.

-What is a microchip and will it hurt my dog?
+What is a microchip and how does it work?

 Do all dogs need to be microchipped?

-All puppies must be microchipped by the time they are eight weeks old and it is illegal for breeders to sell puppies that are not microchipped and registered on an authorised database.
+Yes – all puppies in the UK must be microchipped by the time they’re eight weeks old by law.
+It’s also illegal for breeders to sell puppies that aren’t microchipped and registered on an authorised database.

 What do I do if my contact details change?

-A breeder must always be the first recorded keeper of a puppy on the database and must provide transfer of keepership documents to the new owners.
+Remember that a breeder must be the first recorded keeper of a puppy on the database and must provide transfer documents to the new owners.